Tanzania: Relocated Rhinos in Great Shape, Grumeti Official

-THE nine rhinos that were introduced into the Serengeti ecosystem from a game farm in South Africa a fortnight ago are faring well.
+THE nine rhinos that were introduced into the Serengeti ecosystem from a game farm in South Africa a fortnight ago are said to be faring well.

-Grumeti Fund, a non-profit organisation which oversaw the translocation of the rhinos from Thaba Tholo Game Farm in South Africa, has given assurance that the eastern black rhinoceroses are in great shape since their arrival in the ecosystem.
+Grumeti Fund, a nonprofit organisation, which oversaw the translocation of the rhino from Thaba Tholo Game Farm in South Africa, has given assurance that the eastern black rhinoceroses are in great shape since their arrival in the ecosystem.

 Mr Cunliffe further mentioned that the nine critically endangered wild animals, which include seven adults and two young calves, are staying in a rhino enclosure for the next four to six weeks, before being released into the wild.